-We rated the key studies of crizanlizumab and voxelotor to be of good quality using criteria from the USPSTF (Appendix D).
-The trials had adequate blinding of patients, investigators, and outcome assessors.
+We rated the key studies of crizanlizumab and voxelotor to be of good quality using criteria from the USPSTF (Appendix D).^{36,37} The trials had adequate blinding of patients, investigators, and outcome assessors.
 The groups were comparable at baseline and there was non-differential follow-up.
-We rated the Phase III trial of L-glutamine to be fair quality because there was a high and different loss to follow-up between groups; statistical imputation to account for these differences may have introduced further bias.
-We considered the Phase II trial of L-glutamine to be poor quality because of differences in the groups assembled at baseline, a large and differential rate of drop-out, and inadequate control for potential confounders (e.g., hydroxyurea use).
+We rated the Phase III trial of L-glutamine to be fair quality because there was a high and different loss to follow-up between groups; statistical imputation to account for these differences may have introduced further bias.9 We considered the Phase II trial of L-glutamine to be poor quality because of differences in the groups assembled at baseline, a large and differential rate of drop-out, and inadequate control for potential confounders (e.g., hydroxyurea use).90 high rate of discontinuation.
+We have summarized the limited information we have for these two studies in Appendix Table D18.